North Dakota Research and Development Tax Credit Summary

-The North Dakota R&D Tax Credit is very similar to the federal version including the definition of qualifying research.
-Below are some of the differences between the federal and North Dakota R&D Tax Credit.
+Yes.
+The North Dakota state Research and Development (R&D) Tax Credit is very similar to the federal version including the definition of qualifying research.
+Below are some of the differences between the federal and North Dakota Tax Credits.

 - An unused credit may be carried back three tax years and carried forward up to fifteen tax years.